yotann/bcdb/docs/BCDB/cli.md

 Usage:

 1. `bc-imitate annotate input.bc -binary input.elf -o annotated.bc`
+2. Perform arbitrary optimizations on `annotated.bc`
+3. `bc-imitate clang -O2 annotated.bc -o output.elf`

+Alternatively, if you have an ELF binary with embedded LLVM bitcode (via `clang -fembed-bitcode` or `swiftc -embed-bitcode`), you can use `bc-imitate extract` to extract and annotate the bitcode in a single step.

+Usage:

+1. `bc-imitate extract input.elf -o annotated.bc`
+2. Perform arbitrary optimizations on `annotated.bc`
-2. `bc-imitate clang -O2 annotated.bc -o output.elf`
+3. `bc-imitate clang -O2 annotated.bc -o output.elf`